lagdo/dbadmin-app/README.md

 Except for `driver` and `name`, the values for all the other options can be loaded from env vars.
 In this case, the option need to be set in a specific format like `env(DBA_PGSQL_HOST)`, where the value in the parenthesis is the env var name.

+In addition to the default `.env`, the application also loads the `.env.dbadmin` file, which can be used to define the Jaxon DbAdmin specific env vars.

 After the merge with the options in the `common` section, the entries in the `servers` options are filtered on valid values.
 As a consequence, only the entries for which all the required options (except `port`) are provided will be returned in the final list.